 (the full source code for this and further snippets can be found in the repository)

-The code should be fairly readable even without much familiarity with Frink.
-We are defining a function (as denoted by :=).
-The function takes two function arguments, lhs and rhs, each representing a side of the equation we are about to plot, and a bunch of numbers for the x/y limits and steps.
+limits and steps.
 Note that the curly braces must be on a separate line; which, from my point of view, is the only truly evil feature of Frink I’ve seen so far.

 On line 3, we are initializing a new graphics object; this is the container for our plot.
 As a first step, on line 4, we are drawing a frame for the plot (otherwise, Frink might clip empty regions around it).
-Relative to standard mathematical plotting, the graphics object’s y axis is inverted, hence the minus signs on all y values.
+Relative to standard mathematical plotting, the graphics object’s y

-Next, we need to step through the range of the plot; instead of using two nested loops, we are using a multifor, which combines multiple nested loops into a single construct.
-At every step, we are applying the lhs and rhs functions to the current x/y values and see whether they are close enough.
+values and see whether they are close enough.
 If they are within the tolerance value, on line 15 we are drawing a filled rectangle to mark that position.

-After exiting the loop, on line 18, we invoke the show method on the graphics object, which shows the result on the screen.
+method on the graphics object, which shows the result on the screen.

 This is probably the crappiest plotting solution one could possibly write.
 The tolerance is abysmal, but since we are using a constant step, a smaller tolerance would take too many steps to achieve anything.
 As it is, even moderately spiky functions should throw the whole thing off.
 Nonetheless, this can actually plot something, and it’s good enough for illustration purposes.